SrRohitKandpal/100-days-of-code/log.md

 ## Day 66: May 18, 2017

 **Today's Progress**: JavaScript is awesome as it is becoming my first programming laguage.
 I have learnt today conditional execution and all the things about loops.
-Whaty a loopy day.
+What a loopy day.

 **Thoughts:** Loops helo us to write programs to avoid repitition and give us better control and we can do even more creative with Conditional execution